You have already booked the tickets, you have planned everything, but it seems like packing is the most challenging part so far. How to pack light?

-Avoid packing too many liquids or aerosol bottles in your carry-on (up to 100ml/ 3,4oz) or you’ll have your things confiscated.
-Finally, put all the liquids from your carry-on bag in a transparent bag to facilitate the screening process in the airport.
+Avoid packing too many liquids or aerosol bottles in your carry-on (up to 100ml/ 3,4oz), or you’ll have your things confiscated.
+Finally, put all the fluids from your carry-on bag in a transparent bag to facilitate the screening process at the airport.

 To simplify, the airport security rules are: